KDE/index-fm/README.md

 We recommmend use KDE Neon for developing because KDE Neon has by default the latest version of Qt version supported in KDE Plasma.

-Index-FM use Qt version 5.14.2 so we need this version or higer installed on ower host.
+Index-FM use Qt version 5.14.2 so we need this version or higher installed on own host.

 ### **KDE Neon >= 5.19.4**